dhamano/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `addFriendship()`?
+Why?

-Why? __500 because the add.friendship is called (num_users * avg_friendships / 2) so 100 times 10 = 1000, divide by 2 gives you 500.__
+500 because the add.friendship is called (num_users * avg_friendships / 2) so 100 times 10 = 1000, divide by 2 gives you 500.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+99% of users will be in their network. average degree of separation will be 4.